christianrss/object-css-parser/README.md

 # object-css-parser
-A little recursive parser of object css to text css in JavaScript
+A little recursive parser of JS Object to CSS String in JavaScript

 ```javascript
 /*